lorenzob123/HMLF/.github/ISSUE_TEMPLATE/bug_report.md

 title: "[Bug] bug title"
 ---

-**Important Note: We do not do technical support, nor consulting** and don't answer personal questions per email.
-Please post your question on [reddit](https://www.reddit.com/r/reinforcementlearning/) or [stack overflow](https://stackoverflow.com/) in that case.

 If your issue is related to a **custom gym environment**, please use the custom gym env template.

 ### 🐛 Bug